© Leland 2023. All rights reserved.

 How to Reach Out to People

-You should also build the relationship far in advance of when you actually need help.
-It is a terrible idea to email them and say, “Please refer me, the deadline is next week.”
-If you can, reach out a year or more before recruiting season and start by learning about their experiences.
+It is a good idea to build the relationship far in advance of when you actually need help.
+It is a terrible idea to email a consultant and say, “Please refer me, the deadline is next week.”
+If you can, reach out six months or more before recruiting season and start by learning about their experiences.
+This allows the relationship to develop organically and provides you with the opportunity to maintain contact up to and beyond the time when applications are due.
+You will have a strengthened relationship with an increased likelihood of getting their referral or advice.

 What to Talk About in a Networking Conversation